 The excavating of the fountain site begins.
 Crushed gravel is added along with the 4-foot buried fountain basin.

-Then the area around the concrete slab is filled in with the original top soil to make the area level.
+Then the area around the concrete slab is filled in with the original topsoil to level the area.

 A rubber pond liner is placed over the concrete slab and entire splash area of the fountain.
 It is sloped to drain back into the basin that was installed earlier.